Watch #DOOL #Days Of Our Lives Full episode online

 Towards the end of Wednesday’s Days of Our Lives episode, Tripp drank too much while celebrating, became combative and ended up in police custody thanks to Roman who felt Tripp needed to learn an important lesson by spending the night in jail.

 Other Days of Our Lives storylines featured on Wednesday include Steve and Kayla making progress in their relationship, Joey and Jade, and Sonny and Paul.
 Steve and Kayla are becoming closer and Kayla is giving in to her love for Steve.
-The two have been a powerhouse couple on Days of Our Live since the eighties and with Bo gone, their is a certain sense of nostalgia when the two are on screen.
+The two have been a powerhouse couple on Days of Our Live since the eighties and with Bo gone, there is a certain sense of nostalgia when the two are on screen.
 Steve and Kayla continue to grow in their relationship and they are navigating unchartered waters juggling things with Joey and Tripp.
-Steve has covered up the fact that it was Joey who killed Ava, making a very complicate relationship between the half-brothers Joey and Tripp.
+Steve has covered up the fact that it was Joey who killed Ava, making a very complicated relationship between the half-brothers Joey and Tripp.
 Could you imagine what might happen if one day Tripp learns the truth?

 Do you watch Days of Our Lives?
 Do you like the new story lines?
 Are you excited for Sami to return to Salem and would you like E.J. to follow?
 Please leave your thoughts and opinions in the comments section below.